MadBomber/experiments/openai/method_missing_intercept/README.md

 Sending this file as part of the context of my `todo` prompt will generate a new Ruby file that implements all the TODO requirements in the provided file.

+This works pretty good.
+I'm going to stop playing with the other ideas.

 ## Exception Intercept

 I often use a custome exception `NotImplemented` in method which I leave for later development.
 When I get to the point in my testing where the expection is being raised I then focus on that method's implementation.